 The authors express their gratitude to N.K.
 Balabaev for his proposals on the technique of carrying out the experiments and to N.S Fialko for her critical remarks.

-The research was carried out using the equipment of the shared research facilities of HPC computing resources at Lomonosov Moscow State University [25] and supercomputers k100 and k60 of the KIAM RAS.
+The research was carried out using the equipment of the shared research facilities of HPC computing resources at Lomonosov Moscow State University [23] and supercomputers k100 and k60 of the KIAM RAS.
+The work was done with the support from Russian Science Foundation (RSF project N16-11-10163).